-It is theorized that for some fatigue and brain fog post floxing are caused by brain inflammation.
+It is theorized that for some individuals fatigue and brain fog, post Fluoroquinolone exposure, are caused by brain or nervous system inflammation.
 For some floxies brain inflammation seems to be tied in with heart and endocrine dysfunction probably due to the autonomic system being affected.
-The following protocol items are things that have helped reduce brain and nervous system inflammation in some folk and thusly reducing symptoms.
+The following items are things that have helped reduce brain and nervous system inflammation in some folk and thus reducing symptoms.

 This advice is not meant to replace the advice of your doctor or medical professional so please discuss all medication use, including supplements, with your doctor.
 Reading this page any further assumes that you have read and agree with the disclaimer.
 Also please note that the data contained herein can and will change as further information is obtained.